Project Budgeting and Cost Estimate: A Comprehensive Guide For Project Managers

 Environmental and Sustainability Considerations

 With growing environmental concerns, cost estimation is increasingly factoring in sustainability-related costs.
 Project managers are considering the expenses associated with eco-friendly materials, energy-efficient technologies, and compliance with environmental regulations.
-Accurate estimation of these costs not only aligns projects with sustainability goals but also prepares organizations for a future where environmental impact is a significant financial consideration.
+Accurate estimation of these costs not only aligns projects with sustainability goals but also prepares organisations for a future where environmental impact is a significant financial consideration.

 Data-Driven Benchmarking